 Because supreme court justices hold statewide offices, voters everywhere in California decide whether to retain them.
 In contrast, because court of appeal justices serve in districts, voters in each district alone decide whether to retain them.
 California’s 99 court of appeal justices are divided among six districts, centered in San Francisco, Los Angeles, Sacramento, San Diego, Fresno, and San Jose.

 Supreme and appellate court justices generally do not actively campaign for retention.
 The only promise they can make voters is to decide appeals impartially and according to the law, without fear or favor toward any individual or group.
 However, they do seek to provide helpful information to voters.
 The justices have worked closely and actively with the Secretary of State’s Office to help the public learn more about the appellate courts, who the appellate justices are, and what they do.

-To gain access to these materials, voters may go to the Secretary of State’s Internet website at http://www.ss.ca.gov/ or call the telephone hotline at 1(800) 345-VOTE.
+To gain access to these materials, voters may go to the Secretary of State’s website or call the telephone hotline at 1(800) 345-VOTE.

 While supreme and appellate court justices perform their roles quietly and without fanfare, the public can find much of their work published in law books titled "California Reports," "California Appellate Reports" and "California Reporter."
 Each of California’s 58 counties has a public law library containing these books, as do law schools and most law offices.
-Recently issued opinions are available on the same day they are filed at 'Opinions' which is maintained by the Administrative Office of the Courts (AOC), State of California.
+Recently issued opinions are available on the same day they are filed at 'Opinions' which is maintained by the Judicial Council of California.

 Adding to the data supplied by the Secretary of State, the Judicial Branch’s website that you are currently reading from also contains biographical information about all the appellate court justices, as well as informative articles entitled "How Appellate and Supreme Court Justices are Selected" and "What Appellate Justices Do."